jrd261/exp-docs/_pages/authentication.md

 }
 ```

+# Refreshing a Token

+To refresh your token, simply send an authenticated HTTP POST request to `/api/auth/token'.
+You should receive a [authentication payload](#authentication-payload-response) if your token is valid.

 # Making an Authenticated Request

 To make an authenticated request, supply your authentication token in the `Authorization` header of the HTTP request, i.e.